Javierdigital85/humble-heroes-backend-express/README.md

 If I had more time, I would:

-1. Write More Tests
-2. Focus on increasing test coverage with more unit and integration tests to ensure reliability.
-3. Add More Endpoints
+1. Add More Endpoints.
-4. Expand the API by adding additional endpoints to support more features and improve functionality.
+2. Expand the API by adding additional endpoints to support more features and improve functionality.
-Implement Swagger Documentation
-5. Create comprehensive Swagger documentation to make the API easier to understand and use for other developers.
+3. Create comprehensive Swagger documentation to make the API easier to understand and use for other developers.
-Set Up a Dedicated Testing Database
+4. Set Up a Dedicated Testing Database
-6. Configure a separate testing database to ensure isolated and consistent test environments.
+5. Encrypt sensitive data, such as user information and superhero details, and implement secure authorization mechanisms (e.g., JWT tokens or OAuth).
+This would give users greater control over their data and protect their privacy.